-Here at Elite RV & Car Care we take brake maintenance safety very serious.
-Many of us have very busy schedules and put a lot of mileage on our vehicles.
+Here at Elite RV & Car Care, we take brake safety very seriously.
+Many of us have busy schedules and put a lot of mileage on our vehicles.
 Maintaining the brake system is a critical safety component to ensuring safe travels.
-We rely on our brakes for everything from commuting to running a quick errand to the grocery store.
+We rely on our brakes for everything from daily commuting to vacationing and running quick errands to the grocery store.

 The vast majority of the vehicles on the road today have complex braking systems.
 This system uses a hydraulic fluid system to engage your brake to stop or slow down the vehicle.
 How this works is, when we push on our brake peddle that pressure transfers through the brake fluid hydraulic system and then transfers to a brake pad that is pressed against the rotor thus slowing the rotations of the tire.
 There are basic to performance options when discussing these parts.
 Below we will outline some of the options and considerations.
 A good recommendation is to have your brake system inspected every six months depending on the amount of driving and mileage you travel.